 "The district of St. Leu enjoys the reputation of producing the best coffee in the island, and perhaps in the world, excepting that of Mocha alone.
-For the greater part of the year it labours under a scarcity of water, more particularly the village, where they have endeavoured to procure a supply by sinking wells in the coral-bank; but the produce, though fit for use, is rather brackish.
+For the greater part of the year it labours under a scarcity of water, more

 "We left St. Leu early in the morning of the 14th, and pursued our journey over a road encumbered with stones, but nearly destitute of those ravines which had rendered our progress during the preceding stage so slow and difficult.
 The land is cleared and cultivated to a great height along the acclivity of the mountain; and the only memorials remaining of its former state, are a few Lataniers and Benzoin trees, battered by the winds, and verging gradually to decay.
-About twelve miles from St. Leu, we passed a remarkable sand-bank, which extends upwards of a mile in length, and seems to be creeping slowly up the side of the mountain.
+About twelve miles from St. Leu, we passed a remarkable saud-bank, which extends upwards of a mile in length, and seems to be creeping slowly up the side of the mountain.
 The sand is of a bluish-grey colour, and affects the form of ridges or wreaths, in the manner of drifted snow.
 It might almost be supposed that some extraordinary cause had accumulated all the sand in the island on this particular spot, as there is hardly a particle to be seen in any other place.